mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/initialize-pfm-option.md

 ---
 title: InitializePFMOption enum
-description: Specifies constants that define the record values used to initialize a physical file member.
+description: "Specifies constants that define the record values used to initialize a physical file member. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Specifies constants that define the record values used to initialize a physical file member.